Wasserstein Distributionally Robust Shallow Convex Neural Networks: Introduction

-When a neural network is used in a dynamical setting, i.e., a system that evolves with time over a state-space and follows a set of physical rules \citep{wiggins2003systems}, the introduction of physical knowledge from the setting into its training procedure can increase its overall reliability and greatly reduce the data requirements to obtain good empirical performances~\citep{Karniadakis2021, xu2023physics}.
+When a neural network is used in a dynamical setting, in which a system evolves over time on a state-space and follows a set of physical rules \citep{wiggins2003systems}, the introduction of physical knowledge from the setting into its training procedure can increase its overall reliability and greatly reduce the data requirements to obtain good empirical performances~\citep{Karniadakis2021, xu2023physics}.
 This type of training is often referred to as physics-informed, physics-guided, or physics-constrained depending on how physical knowledge is embedded in the training process.
 We refer interested readers to \cite{cuomo2022scientific} for an overview of different techniques.
-We will cover the most common one in Section \ref{subsec:related}.
+We will cover the most common one in Section~\ref{subsec:related}.